fosslight/hub-guide-en/tutorial/2_self_check/2_verify_oss_license.md

 ## Warning Messages
 {: .left-bar-title }
-Described OSS, version and license will be compared with OSS information that are already registered on OSC system and related information will be displayed.
+Described OSS, version and license will be compared with OSS information that are already registered on FOSSLight Hub and related information will be displayed.

 | Message                 | Meaning |
 |-------------------------|-----|